Bind policies using advanced policy

 - Policies that are bound to the global default bind point.

 To be sure that the policies are evaluated in the intended order, follow these guidelines:

-- Make sure that the default load balancing vserver is not directly reachable from the outside; for example, the vserver IP address can be 0.0.0.0.
+- Make sure that the default load balancing virtual server is not directly reachable from the outside; for example, the virtual server IP address can be 0.0.0.0.

-- To prevent exposing internal data on the load balancing default vserver, configure a policy to respond with a “503 Service Unavailable” status and bind it to the default load balancing vserver.
+- To prevent exposing internal data on the load balancing default virtual server, configure a policy to respond with a “503 Service Unavailable” status and bind it to the default load balancing virtual server.